anneyoung27/selenium_web_automation/README.md

 # Web Automation with Selenium

 ## What's in this repository?
-This project is a web automation framework using Selenium WebDriver.
+This project is a web automation using Selenium WebDriver.
 It automates web interactions for testing purposes, ensuring the functionality of web applications.

 ## What's the purpose of this project?
 The purpose of this project is to implement what I have learned in web automation testing using Selenium with Java programming language.